Emmannydev/Fintech-Wallet-App/README.md

 Description:
 This GET endpoint service allows the creation of webhooks with the appropriate events on the Yellow Card API service.

-## Challenges

- * Error message returned  for bad request errors sometimes do not detail the exact reason for the error . e.g {
+### Challenges faced in buliding with external YC payment APIs

+ * Some error messages returned for bad requests lack specificity, hindering efficient troubleshooting.
-  message: '[instance failed to match exactly one schema (matched 0 out of 2)]',
+    * For instance, an error message like { message: '[instance failed to match exactly one schema (matched 0 out of 2)]', code: 'InvalidRequestBody' }
-  code: 'InvalidRequestBody'
-}

-this an example error which does not explicitly specify which parameter is casuing bad request
+      provides insufficient detail, posing challenges for developers in diagnosing issues promptly.

- * Signature combination for Authorization was cumbersome for POST and PUT method endpoints.
+ * The signature combination required for Authorization, particularly for POST and PUT method endpoints, is cumbersome.

-  Suggestion : A sample for POST and PUT methods
+   * Suggestion : Simplifying the explanation and implementation of authentication for these methods would enhance efficiency and ease of integration.

+ * Generating Auth signature combinations online often results in numerous errors, impeding direct testing of endpoints without scripting.

+   * Suggestion : Providing an illustrative flow for generating authorization through online tools, without scripting, would expedite API testing for partners.

- * Unable to get final or complete status even with sandbox data.
-Rather received "Process" after commiting transactions.
+ * Despite utilizing sandbox data, obtaining a final or complete status proves challenging, as transactions consistently return a "Process" status after commiting transactions.
+    * Suggestion : Enhancing documentation or clarifying expected outcomes would aid devs in effectively utilizing sandbox environments.

- * Webhook guide  in API doc described a  X-YC-signature header which I could not clearly identify.
+ * The API documentation includes a Webhook guide mentioning an X-YC-signature header, which lacks clear identification.
+   * Suggestion : Enhancing the documentation with detailed explanations or examples would assist devs in correctly implementing and utilizing webhooks.

 > [!NOTE]